nkwtnb/xlsx-creator-web/USAGE.md

     body: JSON.stringify({
         // form id you want to create
         "formId": "1",
+        // set true if you want to convert excel to pdf "pdf": false,
         // json format data you want to input
         "data": {
             "cell": {